radimurban/opt_methods_project/README.md

 Optimizing the mean effective pressure(MEP), stroke, bore and revolutions per minute to achieve maximal power output of an engine.

 ### Population
 Let's assume that each candidate solution (i.e., chromosome) in the population is represented by a vector $p = MEP, stroke, bore , revs$ of design variables that define a part of an aircraft.
+The type of encoding used to represent the population in the algorithm is called value encoding, since we have specific values for every gene.
 The dimensions correspond to:

 - $MEP$ is a measure of the average pressure exerted by the gases in the combustion chamber of an engine during the power stroke ($psi$)  $\in \[170; 280\]$
 - $Strokelength$ is the distance that the piston travels in the cylinder between the top dead center (TDC) and the bottom dead center (BDC) positions. ($ft$)  $\in \[0.27; 0.3\]$